 Male pattern baldness (MPB) is the most common type of baldness in men.
 It’s a type of baldness in which hair thins and is lost in a typical pattern.
 It usually only affects the head, and no hair is lost elsewhere on the body.

 Unfortunately, MPB is common.
-Around 50% of all men experience it by age 50.
+Around 85% of American men experience significantly thinning hair by age 50.
 It can happen as early as your teens and twenties though, so keep an eye out for it, even if you’re young.

 With MPB, hair thins and is lost in a typical pattern.
 If your hair is thinning and being lost in this way, you most likely have MPB.

 Receding and M-shaped hairline

 Hair is usually lost first at the hairline at the front of the head, and especially at the corners.
 This is what’s known as a receding hairline.
 It often creates an M-shape in the hairline too, as hair recedes faster at the corners than in the center.